 - Roof – Arguably the most important feature of a home.
 The roof is gone over in detail and will be described regarding its type, approximate age, and estimated remaining lifespan.

 - Structure and Foundation – Walls, framing, and footings.
 The bones of a house.
 This is important too (it holds up the roof).
 The type of construction will be described and also discusses doors, windows, siding or cladding, and visible portions of framing.

-- Electrical – This includes evaluation of the main electrical panel, sub panels if present, and wiring.
+- Electrical – This includes evaluation of the main electrical panel, sub-panels if present, and wiring.
 Inspector will also test a representative sampling of receptacles (plugs) and lighting.
-On older homes, the degree of upgrades if present will be described to the best of the inspectors ability.
-There are several notorious panel and wiring types which we look out for.
+In older homes, the degree of upgrades if present will be described to the best of the inspector’s ability.
+There are several notorious panel and wiring types that we look out for.